 The business of no business

 The teaching I want to share with you comes from Master Linji.
-It is the teaching of ‘no business’ (vô sự in Vietnamese), or as Thay translates it, being ‘business-less’.
+It is the teaching of ‘no business’ (vô sự in Vietnamese), or as Thay translates it, being ‘busyness-less’.
 This is a very important teaching for Wake Up Ambassadors like you.
 We all want to do good: building sangha or being a good bell master, facilitator or organizer.
 This is the ‘business’ of the Buddha so to say (phật sự in Vietnamese), or – as Thay would say – the ‘enterprise’ of the Buddha.

 But we have to be careful when doing this, because the habit of being busy is very strong in our society.
 Outside of the monastery people praise and reward your achievements with pay raises or by putting your picture on the wall as engineer of the month and so on.
 We do not realize how harmful this is – to see our success as our own separate achievement – and so we want more.
 In the monastery however, it is the opposite.
 We train to come in touch with ourselves and our connection with others.

 Vô sự also means ‘to stop’.
-Businessless is stopping.
+Busyness-less is stopping.
 Our culture is so busy; we have no time to look at ourselves and what is really happening.
 The current pandemic is very challenging for people, because we have to stop our business.
 There is no distraction.
 We are forced to look at ourselves.
 You cannot even go outside at one point.
 It is like an itch that cannot be scratched.
 It is overwhelming.
 Many people have shared with me recently that they had difficulties because they felt so unproductive.
 It is our habit to produce things and to want recognition for them.

 This is one of the causes of the situation our planet is in right now in terms of climate, and also in terms of happiness, depression and injustice – our inability to stop and look at ourselves, our relent desire to produce and distract ourselves.
 A small percentage of people is consuming a large part of our natural resources, trying to fill an inner sense of lack and discontent.
 But now we have an opportunity to stop and look.
 Instead of being productive, we can take care of and understand ourselves.
 This is very productive spiritually.
 It can help us be happier, more fulfilled and peaceful.
 Having one less disgruntled person on the planet is really useful and helpful.

 When I sit in my room, enjoying tea, am I being productive or not?
-Vô sự – business-less is needed business for our times.
+Vô sự – busyness-less is needed business for our times.
 My brothers cannot see me in my room, but when I come out, they know what I have produced.
 I am fresh, I am smiling.
 And that is very valuable.
 Our product is insight, joy, and peace.
 So we have to reorient our ‘business’.
 When things go back to normal, let us not go back to the ‘big normal’, the productive normal, but to a lighter normal with less harmful impact on ourselves and on the planet, one where we can tend to the ‘soft’ business, the ‘heart business’ and take care of ourselves and each other as part of the Buddha’s business of no busy-ness.

-Being business-less is a real training.
+Being busyness-less is a real training.
 That is why we have lazy day in Plum Village.
 Lazy day was very difficult for me when I first came to Plum Village.
 The word ‘lazy’ made me feel guilty.
 We once actually asked Thay to change the name to ‘rest day’ after hearing so many friends share their dis-ease with the term.
 But Thay insisted that we never change it, because we knew we had an aversion to the word ‘lazy’ and that it had touched a chord in the collective culture of being busy and guilt.

 I remember doing ‘hammock training’.
 I just had to lay in the hammock and not do anything, not even drink tea or meditate.
 I was not supposed to nap, or even think about resting.
 This was really difficult for me.
 I wanted to read a book.
 I wanted to cut my nails.
 I felt I always needed to be doing something to be productive.
 Even in my meditation I was trying to achieve things.
 I could not lay in a hammock, just to lay in a hammock.
 Hammock meditation proved to be the perfect remedy for me.
 It is not very Zen.
 It is very lazy (laughs).
 What I really enjoyed about the hammock was the swinging.
 It made me feel like a child.
 Children love to go on the swing.
 But we have lost this ‘swing mind’, which enjoys just to swing, without any goal.